apace100/origins-docs/docs/types/power_types/multiple.md

 [Power Type](../power_types.md)

-Allows for defining more that one power in a single file.
+Allows for defining more than one power in a single file.

 Type ID: `origins:multiple`